-The pharmacy is located on the high street of Bruton, a town in Somerset.
+The pharmacy is located in Millbrook, a village in Cornwall.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 And it delivers medicines to people's homes.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
-The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS), flu vaccinations and a minor ailments service.
-It also offers services for substance misusers.
-The pharmacy supplies medicines in multi-compartment compliance aids to people living in their own homes and to the residents of care homes.
+The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS).
+It also offers services for substance misusers and supplies medicines in multi-compartment compliance aids to people living in their own homes.